All Episodes

 How unprofessional.

-Stumping for Clinton, Gloria Steinem says that McCain's POW credential is overrated.
+Blah, Stumping for Clinton, Gloria Steinem says that McCain's POW credential is overrated.

-And uh she's up there on the stage.
+She's 73 now, and she's up there on the stage.

-She said the importance, and she did, she denigrated the importance of uh McCain's time as a POW in Vietnam.
+She said the importance, and she did, she denigrated the importance of McCain's time as a POW in Vietnam.

-Have you seen any outrage over this?
+All right, now, have you seen any outrage over this?

 Okay, so we've got a candidate whose middle name is Hussein.

-People use it, and all hell breaks loose.
+People use it and all hell breaks loose.

 Oh, it's his middle name for crying out loud.

-By the way, I predicted this, folks.
+And by the way, I predicted this, folks.

-I told you we get down to pedal to the middle time, the Democrats are not gonna be impressed with McCain's service to a country.
+The Democrats are not going to be impressed with McCain's service to a country.

-It's gonna all vanish, all gonna go away.
+It's all going to go away.

 Predicted this.